alessiopelliccione/bailapp/README.md

 - 🎭 **Learn** - Browse and learn new dance moves
 - 🎨 **Create** - Design and save your own choreographies
 - 📊 **Progress** - Track your dance journey and improvements
-- 🌍 **Multilingual** - Full support for English, French, and Spanish
+- 🌍 **Multilingual** - Full support for English, French, Spanish and Italian
 - 📲 **PWA** - Install on any device and use offline
 - 🔒 **Optional Auth** - Explore freely, sign in only when needed
 - ⚡ **Fast** - Code splitting, lazy loading, and optimized caching